-nation on the nature and extent of retained species is adequate to determised by the fishery and the effectiveness of the strategy to manage retained
+PI 2.1.3 Info risk Inform risk po nation on the nature and extent of retained species is adequate to detern sed by the fishery and the effectiveness of the strategy to manage retained nine the species

 SG Issue Met?
-(Y/N) lustification/Rationale
+(Y/N) Justification/Rationale

-Monitoring of retained species is conducted in sufficient detail to assess mortalities to all retained species. onitoring of retained species is conducted in sufficient detail to assess ongoing ortalities to all retained species.
+d d Y Monitoring of retained species is conducted in sufficient detail to assess ongoing mortalities to all retained species.

 Logbook records and landings declarations show the quantities of species retained by the fishery, and can be compared to total international landings (and stock size estimates in many cases) to assess ongoing mortalities of all retained species.

 References Section 5.3.1.

-OVERALL PERFORMANCE INDICATOR SCORE:
+OVERALL PERFORMANCE INDICATOR SCORE: 85

-CON CONDITION NUMBER (if relevant):
+CONDITION NUMBER (if relevant):

-Document: MSC Full Assessment Reporting Template V1.2 page 87 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 4 FCM15 v2 rev 03
+Document: MSC Full Assessment Reporting Template V1.2 page 87 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 5 FCM15 v2 rev 03

-PI 2.2.1 species groups and does not hinder recovery of depleted bycatch species groups hery does not pose a risk of serious or irreversible harm to the bycatch spo cies groups and does not hinder recovery of depleted bycatch species or spo groups SG Issue Met?
-(Y/N) Justification/Rationale 60 а Main bycatch species are likely to be within biologically based limits (if no scoring issue b below). ot, go to The UoC fleet employs various measures to minimise discarding: the trawls mesh size of 125-128 mm; much of the fishery takes place within Nor waters, where discarding of certain species at sea is prohibited; and Kutte "Stopp Discard" project has eliminated discarding from this fleet when operates. rwegiar erfisch's Observers confirm that, even when vessels are operating in EC waters discarding is currently permissible, the level of discarding by Kutterfisch venil.
-As a consequence, all of the fish that are caught by the Kutterfisch vest landed, including fish that are unsuitable for human consumption, which a processed for fishmeal ashore.
-There are, therefore, no by-catch (discard) species in this fishery. b If main bycatch species are outside biologically based limits there are mitiga measures in place that are expected to ensure that the fishery does not hi recovery and rebuilding.
-See text at SG60(a) с If the status is poorly known there are measures or practices in place to expected to result in the fishery not causing the bycatch species to be biologically based limits or hindering recovery.
-See text at SG60(a) 80 a Main bycatch species are highly likely to be within biologically based limits go to scoring issue b below).
-See text at SG60(a) (if not b If main bycatch species are outside biologically based limits there is a strategy of demonstrably effective mitigation measures in place such the fishery does not hinder recovery and rebuilding.
-See text at SG60(a) 100 а There is a high degree of certainty that bycatch species are within biolo based limits.
-See text at SG60(a) ogically Referenc es Section 5.3.2; MSC Certification Requirements v1.2 §CB3.8.3.
-OVE RALL PE ERFORM IANCE INDICATOR SCORE: 100 R (if relevant):
+Ы 2.2.1 The fis hery does not pose a risk of serious or irreversible harm to the bycatch sp ecies or PI 2.2.1 species groups and does not hinder recovery of depleted bycatch species or species groups SG Issue Met?
+(Y/N) Justification/Rationale 60 а Main bycatch species are likely to be within biologically based limits (if no ot, go to scoring issue b below).
+The UoC fleet employs various measures to minimise discarding: the trawl s have a mesh size of 125-128 mm; much of the fishery takes place within No waters, where discarding of certain species at sea is prohibited; and Kutta "Stopp Discard" project has eliminated discarding from this fleet whe operates. rwegian erfisch's rever it Observers confirm that, even when vessels are operating in EC water- discarding is currently permissible, the level of discarding by Kutterfisch v nil. s where essels is As a consequence, all of the fish that are caught by the Kutterfisch vesse landed, including fish that are unsuitable for human consumption, which ar processed for fishmeal ashore.
+There are, therefore, no by-catch (discard) species in this fishery. b If main bycatch species are outside biologically based limits there are m measures in place that are expected to ensure that the fishery does no recovery and rebuilding.
+See text at SG60(a) с If the status is poorly known there are measures or practices in place that are expected to result in the fishery not causing the bycatch species to be biologically based limits or hindering recovery outside See text at SG60(a) 80 a Main bycatch species are highly likely to be within biologically based limits s (if not, See text at SG60(a) b If main bycatch species are outside biologically based limits there is a partial strategy of demonstrably effective mitigation measures in place such that the fishery does not hinder recovery and rebuilding.
+See text at SG60(a) 100 a There is a high degree of certainty that bycatch species are within biol based limits. ogically See text at SG60(a) Referenc es Section 5.3.2; MSC Certification Requirements v1.2 §CB3.8.3.
+OVE RALL PE ERFORM IANCE INDICATOR SCORE: 100 CON CONDITION NUMBER (if relevant):